-The other brand of kroketten we looked into are those made by Kwekkeboom (see: oven & fryer versions).
+The other brand of kroketten we looked into are those made by Kwekkeboom (see: oven & fryer versions; as of early 2020, Kwekkeboom does not make two different version anymore, instead, they only focus on the oven version!).
 These do not seem to be deep fried, but have instead found a completely new solution to the problem.
 They have found a way to make a crispy crust without frying using several inventions made by another company (CrispSensation).
 Below a hypothesis on what it seems like they’ve done, obviously, they are a little secretive about how it’s really done.

 A quick patent search showed that indeed they seem to have found a way to make a crispy crust, without frying.
 We won’t dive into the details of the patent here (you can read it here), but it describes a method to make a crumb.
 This crumb is claimed to have a longer shelf life than a regular breadcrumb.
 Also, it’s explicitly mentioned that it’s suitable for frozen products mostly and for those that have to be re-heated in the oven.
 Which is the case for these kroketten.